noahscheffey/Incident-Report---Analyzing-Network-Attack-SYN-Flood-/README.md

-<h1>Incident Response: Mitigating a SYN Flood Attack on a Travel Agency Website</h1>
+<h1>Incident Response: Mitigating a SYN Flood Attack on a Client Website</h1>

 <h2>Incident Overview</h2>

-The travel agency's website, a critical platform for advertising sales and promotions, experienced a service outage, impacting employees' ability to assist customers.
+The client's website, a critical platform for advertising sales and promotions, experienced a service outage, impacting employees' ability to assist customers.
 Initial investigation revealed that the outage was caused by a SYN flood attack, a type of denial-of-service (DoS) attack.
 This attack overwhelmed the web server, preventing legitimate employee access and hindering business operations.

 <h2>Initial Response and Analysis</h2>